Malthe57/MastersThesis/README.md

   <img src="images/pic1.jpg" alt="Image 1" width="45%" />
   <img src="images/pic2.jpg" alt="Image 2" width="45%" />
 </div>
-<p align="center">Deterministic neural networks are often overconfident, i.e. they are much more confident than they are accurate.
+<p align="center"><b>Figure 1</b>: Deterministic neural networks are often overconfident, i.e. they are much more confident than they are accurate.
 On the other hand, the subnetwork ensemble MIMO model achieves much more well-calibrated uncertainty estimates. <p align="center">

 # Activate environment on HPC